Plan capacity for Microsoft Defender for Identity

 When the tool finishes running, open the Excel file results.

-In the Excel file, locate and click on the Azure ATP Summary sheet.
+In the Excel file, locate and select the Azure ATP Summary sheet.
 The other sheet isn't needed since it's for ATA planning.

 Locate the Busy Packets/sec field in the Azure ATP sensor table in the results Excel file and make a note of it.